 She thought kindness and service to others was the key to being loved and having a fulfilled life.Her young life passed with many internalized disappointments: she was not the right this or that, or maybe she was just not lovable.
 She covered it all up and plunged her years into jobs, family, and friends.

-She still felt like a stranger in her body, a nobody, and an outsider, despite grand outward success in career and marriage.
+And she still felt like a stranger in her body, A nobody.
+And an outsider.
+Despite grand outward success in career and marriage.

 She now lives her life understanding that a life lived with kindness is a life lived with love.